Arrival records (including assistance with residence status)

 - For most arrivals earlier than 1924, you will need to contact state government archives.

 Assistance with resident status

 The National Archives of Australia does not hold records which identify your current resident status.
-If you require confirmation of your residence status, please request a Certificate of Evidence of Residence Status (CERS) from the Department of Immigration and Border Protection.
+This information is held by the Department of Immigration and Border Protection (DIBP).

 If you have not been able to find a record of your arrival via the search methods above, please complete and submit our Passenger arrival records inquiry form.